TheJessieKirk/jam_fallout_3/JXPReillysRangersCompoundMusic/JXPReillysRangersCompoundMusic Readme.txt

            Retail Version, 32-bit Windows:
              C:\Program Files\Bethesda Softworks\Fallout 3\Data

-    3. Optionally, extract the files “JXPRavenRockHandyBox - Readme.txt” and
-       “JXPRavenRockHandyBox - License.txt” to your PC's Fallout 3 Data
-       directory to retain them for future reference.
+    3. Optionally, extract the files “JXPReillysRangersCompoundMusic Readme.txt” and “JXPReillysRangersCompoundMusic License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

     4. Launch Fallout 3.
 When the Launcher window appears, select Data Files.
        The Fallout 3 Data Files window will appear containing a list of files.
-       Click/tap the checkbox next to “JXPRavenRockHandyBox.esp” to enable it, then click/tap the OK button.
+       Click/tap the checkbox next to “JXPReillysRangersCompoundMusic.esp” to enable it, then click/tap the OK button.
 The mod is now installed.

                                 3. GAME CHANGES

-    This mod adds a handy empty metal box near Raven Rock.

-    The box is located in a pile of rubble near the chainlink fence just to the South of Raven Rock's entrance.
+    This mod changes the Rangers Compound music from the dungeon playlist (that plays in metros, caves and such) to the base playlist (that plays in The Citadel, The Mall, etc.)

                                  4. RATIONALE

-    Overencumbered with loot from your Raven Rock escape?
-Fear not, for now you have somewhere to stash that stuff so you can mule it back to your base!
+    It seems a bit strange to play spooky dungeon music in a friendly base.

                         5. UNINSTALLATION INSTRUCTIONS

-    1. Delete the files “JXPRavenRockHandyBox.esp”,
+    1. Delete the file “JXPReillysRangersCompoundMusic.esp”.
-       “JXPRavenRockHandyBox - Meshes.bsa” and
-       “JXPRavenRockHandyBox - Textures.bsa”.
 The mod is now uninstalled.

                                  6. CHANGELOG

     0.1.0
       Initial commit.
-      Added box to Wasteland near Raven Rock's entrance.

-    1.0.0
-      Added swearing.
+      Changed Reilly's Rangers Compound music from dungeon to base.

                                   7. CREDITS